 Neckties and bow ties are completely optional, yet they look great with vests, jackets and cardigans.

-While dress pants are ok, chinos, khakis and corduroys are your number one choice.
-Dark colors such as navy and grey stain less easily although lighter colors are preferable for the warmer months of the year.
-Don’t wear denim as that might be considered too informal.
+While dress pants are ok, chinos, khakis, and corduroys are the best choice.
+Dark colors such as navy and grey are versatile, although lighter colors are preferable for the warmer months of the year.

 If you decide not to wear a jacket, sweaters and knit vests or cardigans become your best friends.
 Not only will they keep you warm, but they also look stylish all while adding that casual note to your outfit.
-Accessorize your outfit as you please but try not to set too many accents, otherwise people don’t know where to look.
+Accessorize your outfit as you please but try not to add too many accents, otherwise, people don’t know where to look.

 Leather bags are best but if you want a canvas-leather or all canvas bag may work as well.
 You can be more daring with your color choice and go with green, yellow, blue or red if you want.